alescu/S04T02N02/README.md

 ### API Endpoints

-The `FruitaController` (located in the `controllers` package) provides the following REST API endpoints to manage fruit data:
+The `FruitsController` (located in the `controllers` package) provides the following REST API endpoints to manage fruit data:

 * `POST http://localhost:8081/fruita/add`: Adds a new fruit.
 The request body will likely contain the `nom` and `quantitatQuilos` of the fruit.
 * `PUT http://localhost:8081/fruita/update`: Updates an existing fruit.
 The request body will likely contain the `id`, `nom`, and `quantitatQuilos` of the fruit to be updated.